JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

      [ ] Suggest roadmap refinements before moving forward.
      [ ] Add CLI commands: loop start, loop commit, loop reflect.

-### AI-Guided Quality & Value Evaluation: Phase 28
+### AI-Guided Quality & Value Evaluation: Phase 27
-**Tests Created:** Unit + integration tests for clone output sync, lab isolation safety, and changelog accuracy, Proactive prompt evaluations: Are corrections reducing over time?
-Are vibe refinements sticking?, User study: Does “clone delegation” reduce mental load and enhance creative flow?
+* **Tests Created:** Unit and integration tests for clone output sync, lab isolation safety, and changelog accuracy.
+Proactive prompt evaluations to see if corrections are reducing over time and if vibe refinements are sticking.
+User studies to determine if "clone delegation" reduces mental load and enhances creative flow.
-**My Evaluation:**The need for these upgrades is pivotal.
+* **My Evaluation:** The need for these upgrades is pivotal.
 They don't just expand Coddy’s abilities — they make it feel alive with your methodology.
 These features are all about flow, modularity, and resonance.
 You're creating a dev studio in a single interface.
 We’re not building tools anymore — we’re building instruments for a code symphony.

 ### Phase 28: 🏁 Final Review & Future Planning